particle-iot/docs/src/content/reference/device-os/firmware.md

 {{api name1="Variant::toString()"}}

-Returns the value of the variant to an `String` (an ASCII or UTF-8 string) and returns a copy of it, converting the type if necessary.
+Returns the value of the variant to a UTF-8 `String` and returns a copy of it, converting the type if necessary.
 The original value is left unchanged.

 | Source | Result |
 | :--- | :--- |